Vcode7/hackkarnatak-browser/README.md

-# 🌐 AiChat Browser - GenAI-Powered Cross-Platform Browser
+# 🌐 Lernova Browser - AI-Powered Cross-Platform Browser with Collaborative Features

-A full-stack, AI-powered browser application with voice commands and intelligent assistant features.
-Built with React, FastAPI, and integrated with Groq AI and ElevenLabs for advanced GenAI capabilities.
+A full-stack, AI-powered browser application with voice commands, intelligent assistant, focus mode, collaborative group context, and advanced learning features.
+Built with React, FastAPI, MongoDB, and integrated with Groq AI and ElevenLabs for advanced GenAI capabilities.

 ## ✨ Features